Iowa Assessments (Iowa Test)

 Word Analysis:

-In the Word Analysis section, students will be given part of a word and a picture.
-The student will need to choose the answer that correctly fills in the blank section of the word.
+In the Word Analysis Section, students are given part of a word and a picture.
+Students are asked to choose the answer that correctly completes the word.

 Sample question: